1.1. Crime and the Criminal Justice System

 Criminal Justice Process

 When the law is broken, the criminal justice system must respond in an attempt to make society whole again.
 The criminal justice system is made up of various agencies at different levels of government that can work independently and together, but each attempting to deal with crime.
 Challenges may arise when agencies do not work together or attempt to work together inefficiently.
 The notorious serial killer Ted Bundy was an example of U.S. law enforcement agencies not working together because of the lack of technological advancement to freely exchange information and resources about killings in their area.
-Bundy exploited gaps in the traditional law enforcement, investigative processes throughout different jurisdictions, and ultimately was able to avoid arrest and detection.
-If various agencies at the Federal, State and Local law enforcement level had worked together they could have potentially stopped Ted Bundy sooner.
-Following Ted Bundy, a Multi-agency Investigative Team manual, also known as the MAIT Taskforce, was created through the National Institute of Justice to develop information about the crime, it causes, and how to control it https://www.ncjrs.gov/pdffiles1/Digitization/110826NCJRS.pdf.
-One of the values of the United States is that local agencies will control their local community, but at times this may create unexpected complications.
+Bundy exploited gaps in traditional law enforcement, and investigative processes throughout different jurisdictions, and ultimately was able to avoid arrest and detection.
+If various agencies at the Federal, State, and Local law enforcement levels had worked together they could have potentially stopped Ted Bundy sooner.
+Following Ted Bundy, a Multi-agency Investigative Team manual, also known as the MAIT Taskforce, was created through the National Institute of Justice to develop information about the crime, its causes, and how to control it https://www.ncjrs.gov/pdffiles1/Digitization/110826NCJRS.pdf.
+One value in the United States is that local agencies will control their local community, but at times this may create unexpected complications.

 Working Together?